-- A program of research and an active history of funded research (no specification about the source of funding);
+- A program of research and an active history of funded research (no specification about the source of funding is required),

 - A history of significant contributions to WIN.

-The completed online nomination form and the completed award forms from the sponsor and from the co-sponsor must be received in the WIN office by no later than Tuesday, July 31, 2018 at 11:59 PM.
+The award nomination form (below) and the Distinguished Research Lectureship (DRL) nomination forms from the sponsor and co-sponsor must be received in the WIN office by Thursday, June 30, 2022.

 PRESENTATION OF AWARD

 The Distinguished Research Lecturer will be recognized during the awards lunch at the annual WIN Conference and at the Distinguished Research Lectureship plenary session.
 This presentation is approximately one hour in length and addresses the lecturer’s research career and contributions to nursing science.

 The Distinguished Research Lectureship award recipient is invited to submit a paper to be included in the conference proceedings.
 The paper should be up to 10 pages, exclusive of references.